Here are several "Frequently Asked Questions" (FAQs) about the Percy E. Sutton Search for Education, Elevation, and Knowledge (SEEK) Transfer Program.

-The SEEK Program provides students with individualized counseling, tutoring, and a computer lab.
+The SEEK Program provides its participants with individualized counseling, tutoring services and access to a computer lab.

-Tutoring is available in the SEEK Learning Center, 929 Hunter East.
-Subjects offered include Chemistry, Mathematics, English, History, and Psychology.
-Students may submit for a tutor in a subject not currently offered.
+Tutoring is available in the SEEK Learning Center, located in Room 929 Hunter East.
+Tutoring subjects offered include Chemistry, Mathematics, English, History and Psychology.
+Participants may submit a Tutor Request Form for subjects not currently offered.

 When may I meet with my SEEK Counselor?

-You may meet with a SEEK Counselor without an appointment during walk-in hours on Mondays, Tuesdays, and Thursdays from 2:30 p.m. to 4:00 p.m. for a quick session lasting no longer than 10 minutes.
-You must make an appointment with your SEEK Counselor at all other times from Monday through Friday, 10:00 a.m. to 5:30 p.m.
+For a quick session lasting no longer than 10 minutes, you may meet with a SEEK Counselor without an appointment during scheduled Walk-In hours on Mondays, Tuesdays, and Thursdays from 2:30 p.m. to 4:00 p.m.
+If you need to meet for a longer period of time, then you must make an appointment.

 What part of the Hunter Core requirements do I have to complete?